 Scott recently returned to the US after living in Copenhagen and researching at the Center for Information Technology and Architecture at the Royal Danish Academy of Fine Arts.
 Funded by a Fulbright grant, he studied how computational tools are changing traditional Danish design culture.
 He is now continuing studies on Human-Computer Interaction at Carnegie Mellon University.

 Teaching is a critical piece of Scott’s inquiry into how and why we use computation in design.
 In 2009, Scott founded Digital Toolbox, with Tam Tran, a web resource to help architects with digital media.
-He has taught and led workshops at NYU ITP, Columbia GSAPP, CUNY City Tech, and Cal Poly SLO, and the Royal Danish Academy of Fine Arts.
+He has taught and led workshops at NYU ITP, Columbia GSAPP, CUNY City Tech, Cal Poly SLO, and the Royal Danish Academy of Fine Arts.